-2.8K The PRA expects firms to undertake validation of the internal credit assessment methodology and criteria including how it has identified and allowed for all sources of credit risk, whether qualitatively or quantitatively.
-In addition, the PRA expects the firm's validation to ensure that the internal credit assessment has satisfied the points in paragraph 2.4.
+2.8K The PRA expects that, as part of the requirement for a firm to have an internal credit assessment process that is subject to appropriate validation as per Matching Adjustment 7.2(4), the firm will have validated its internal credit assessment methodology and criteria, including how it has identified and allowed for all sources of credit risk, whether qualitatively or quantitatively.
+In addition, the PRA expects the firm's validation to ensure that the internal credit assessment outcomes have satisfied the points in paragraph 2.4 above.